 Prevent diabetes Exercise daily, don't eat sugar Buy herbs and vitamins

-Maintain healthy weight Exercise, avoid sugar, 8 hours sleep Buy diet pills, low-fat food
+Maintain healthy weight Exercise, avoid sugar, 8 hours sleep Buy diet pills, low-fat food, diet supplements

 Prevent liver disease Limit alcohol and sugar intake Buy vitamins